psuvillager/CSS-manipulation/README.md

 `document.styleSheets[0].cssRules[0];`
 That would give you the first rule of the first stylesheet, which in this case happens to be .global.
-__cssRules[] and rules[]__ have the following properties.
+cssRules[] and rules[] have the following properties.

 __Properties__
-cssText	FireFox	Returns the styles of the present rule -- {float: left; text-align: right}
+`cssText`	         FireFox	Returns the styles of the present rule -- {float: left; text-align: right}
-length	all	Returns the number of rules in this stylesheet parentStyleSheet	all	Pointer to the styleSheet which contains these rules selectorText	all	this is the name of the rule.
-For instance using our example above: .global style	all	This is a style object that you can manipulate just like document.getElementById('someDiv').style The really important items here are .length (which lets you know how many times you're going to have to loop to check each cssRule[], selectorText which lets you look for a specific classname (or other selector) like .global and style which lets you manipulate the rule just like any other javascript .style.rule='value' object.
+`length`	            all	   Returns the number of rules in this stylesheet
+`parentStyleSheet`	all	   Pointer to the styleSheet which contains these rules
+`selectorText`	      all	   This is the name of the rule.
+For instance using our example above: .global
+`style`	            all	   This is a style object that you can manipulate just like document.getElementById('someDiv').style
+The really important items here are .length (which lets you know how many times you're going to have to loop to check each cssRule[], selectorText which lets you look for a specific classname (or other selector) like .global and style which lets you manipulate the rule just like any other javascript .style.rule='value' object.

 Going back to our global example again.
 If we wanted to change its rule to be bold text then it's as simple as doing this...